microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 3. As you make updates in the left-hand editor, you will see the results of those reflected on the right-hand side.
 As you make updates in the left-hand editor, you will see the results of those reflected on the right-hand side.

-> [!TIP]
-> When editing templates, auto-completion is available for common scenarios to help you pull in commands, helper functions, and template names.
+**TIP**: When editing templates, auto-completion is available for common scenarios to help you pull in commands, helper functions, and template names.
 To pull these in, start with {{.
 If you need to pull a partial template, type {{>.

 4. To ensure that you have included all of the needed message parts in your FHIR bundle, any segment that is not referenced by the template will be underlined in red dots (…).
 Review the sections underlined in red to ensure you have accounted for all necessary segments.

 ![web UI](images/full-ui.png)

->[!NOTE]
->The red dot underline functionality checks if the data is referenced in the template and does not guarantee that the specific value is directly included (or included at all) in the FHIR bundle output.
+**NOTE**: The red dot underline functionality checks if the data is referenced in the template and does not guarantee that the specific value is directly included (or included at all) in the FHIR bundle output.
 Examples of this are any element used to generate the unique ID using the helper function generateUUID will count as included in the FHIR bundle output and any element referenced as part of an if statement will count as included, even if the if condition is not satisfied.

 5. Once you are done editing, make sure to hit save.
 Your template will now be available to be called by the API for real time message translation.